ArcadeHustle/WatermelonPapriumDump/README.md

 # Pseudo-Legal opinion
 Additional text relevant to our pseudo-legal opinion this document, and any accompanying digital artifacts resulting from our research work, can be found in the ["legal"](https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/legal) directory of this repository.<br>

+Please note that the following text is considered ["for purposes of good-faith security research"](https://www.ftc.gov/news-events/blogs/techftc/2016/10/dmca-security-research-exemption-consumer-devices).
+This write up will give you all the knowledge, and access you need to backup and preserve your Genesis MegaDrive Paprium cart as supplied by Watermelon Games.
+It will also serve as an academic tome on the security ramification of Voltage Glitching the STM32F4 MCU, FPGA security through obscurity, physical protection methods, and anti tamper techniques.<br>

 ### Paprium CSI
 As a result of our reverse engineering work there is now plenty of visual data that can be academically examined determine if there is any truth in the original plagiarism claims.